srijagadiraju/RuralHealthcareLLM/README.md

 ## Setting Up With Docker

+Before processing, ensure the Docker Desktop is installed and the Docker engine is running on your machine.
+You must have Docker running to build and launch the services using docker-compose.
 To run the fullstack app (frontend + backend) using Docker:

 1. Clone this repo: